 The tripod – Feisol CT3441T

-The tripod carbon fiber and therefore, lightweight.
+The tripod is made of carbon fiber and therefore, lightweight.
 The T in the model name stands for the tall version.
 There is also a shorter version.

 This tripod has been with me through thick and thin and has helped me create an award-winning body of work that I am proud of.
 My tripod head is as much a part of my photography as my camera is.